kazurayam/UsingMaterialsInKatalonStudio/README.md

 In this 'UsingMaterialsInKatalonStudio' project, I will show you, step by step, how to write test scripts in Katalon Studio making use of the  ['Materials'](https://github.com/kazurayam/Materials) library.

+The Groovydoc of the `Materials` is publshed [here](https://kazurayam.github.io/Materials/).

 # Problem to solve

 What is a *material*?
 By the term *Material* I mean any file created on run by test scripts.
 A typical example of a *Material* is a screenshot image of a web page taken by [WebDriver API](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/TakesScreenshot.html).
 Other examples of *Material* include: PDF file downloaded from web site, Excel file created by test script, or XML/JSON response from RESTful API call.

 Selenium WebDriver and Katalon Studio provide sound support for interacting with web.
 But their support falls short of the following  problem: **which path to save a file as?**

 Specifying a one-off file path is trivial.
 Say, `C:\Users\myself\tmp\sample_screenshot.png` would be fine.
 However if we are to make dozens of *materials* repeatedly and **if we are to reuse the files after the tests**, then it becomes an itchy problem how to resolve paths for all *materials* appropriately.
 For example, I want to take 30 screenshots of my web app in both of the production environment and the development environment.
-After taking screenshots, I want to compare  pairs of images to find out if any difference found.
+After taking screenshots, I want to compare  pairs of images to find out if any differences are found.

 I need to design the paths for those files.
-I need a class library which implements a designed respository for the files (*materials*) with intuitive access methods.
+Also I need a class library which implements a designed respository for the files (*materials*) with intuitive access methods.

 # Solution

-The [`Materials`](https://github.com/kazurayam/Materials) library provides the  `com.kazurayam.materials.MaterialRepository` class.
-A test script in Katalon Studio can let `MaterialRepository` to resolve path for a *material*.
+The [`Materials`](https://github.com/kazurayam/Materials) library implements the  `com.kazurayam.materials.MaterialRepository` object.
+A test script in Katalon Studio can ask `MaterialRepository` to resolve path for a *material* for you.
 The path would be in the format as follows:

 `${projectDir}/Materials/${testSuiteName}/${testSuiteTimestamp}/${testCaseName}/${subdirs}/${fileName}`